 Revenue Growth & Market Exposure

-The company came into existence in 2014 and has developed a strong expertise in exploration, engineering, construction & financing.
-Its market capitalization value has increased to $2.1 billion from $500 million back in 2014.
+The company came into existence in 2014 and has developed strong expertise in exploration, engineering, construction & financing.
+Its market capitalization value has increased to more than $2 billion from $500 million back in 2014.
+In November 2020, Osisko completed the spin-out transaction of its mining assets and certain equity investments to Osisko Development that will engage in the exploration, evaluation, and development of mining projects in Canada and in Mexico.

-The company has a successful track-record of strong technical capabilities, which assists in creating its own pipeline of organic growth opportunities.
-It invests nearly 25% in creating an exclusive pipeline of opportunities through its acceleration business model.
+The company has a successful track record of strong technical capabilities, which assists in creating its own pipeline of organic growth opportunities.
+Osisko expects its annual gold equivalent production to double over the next three years to more than 140,000 ounces.

-Osisko sports a modest 1.3% dividend yield but a high payout ratio.
-Its last dividend increase was 25% and it has a dividend CAGR of ~46% in the last five years.
-Osisko’s EPS have however, registered a negative growth rate in the past which is a matter of concern.
-But the net income has increased in the latest quarter.
+Osisko Gold has returned more than $370 million to its shareholders in dividends and share buybacks since its inception in 2014.
+The company sports a modest 1.35% dividend yield but a high payout ratio.
+Its last dividend increase was 25% in 2017 and it has a dividend CAGR of 9% in the last five years.
+Osisko’s EPS have, however, registered a negative growth rate (-21% 5-year CAGR) in the past which is a matter of concern.

-Osisko’s other assets such as Windfall, Hermosa, and its Horne 5 royalty projects are also expected to contribute to its future production.
+The company has 150 royalties, streams, and precious metals offtakes and earns diversified cash flow from 17 producing assets primarily gold mines.
 All its assets are significantly resource-rich with solid future production prospects.
-The company has a strong balance sheet and ability to deploy capital.
+The company has a strong balance sheet and the ability to deploy capital.

 If gold stock is not your cup of tea but you still want exposure to this shiny rock, you can always buy Gold ETFs investing in bullion or stocks or both.